MicrosoftDocs/CortanaSkillsKit/docs/enterprise/administering-deployment-requests.md

 >[!IMPORTANT]
 >Currently the IT Administration tool and the skill deployment process do not support versioning.
 To deploy a new version of a skill,you will need to create a new version of the skill, with a different name and invocation phrase, that you'll use during development and testing.
 When it's ready to be deployed, you'll need to
 >1. remove the existing skill, and
->1. rename and change the invocation phrase for the new skill so it's the same as the skill you just removed.
+>1. change the name and invocation phrase for the new skill so it's the same as the skill you just removed.